The Mollusk: Music and lyrics

 The single "Ocean Man" has a tropical surf rock sound, while "Pink Eye (On My Leg)" is a jazz and psychedelic tinged instrumental which has sound clips of a dog barking.
-"I'll Be Your Johnny on the Spot" is a fast punk influenced track.
+"I'll Be Your Jonny on the Spot" is a fast punk influenced track.
 The lyrics are about the phrase itself "I'll Be Your Johnny on the Spot", which is used to mean someone you can rely on to pull through for you.
 It debuted live while the band were on tour for 12 Golden Country Greats, and this early live version had country instrumentation rather than distorted punk instrumentation.
 "Buckingham Green" incorporates symphonic rock elements, and the song's title may have been a reference to a shopping center called "Buckingham Green", which is located near the band's hometown of New Hope, Pennsylvania.
 In July 1997, Ben Ratliff of The New York Times described the song as being about an eyeball that frees itself from a child's face and floats above an English park.
 "The Blarney Stone" incorporates sea shanty and celtic rock elements, and like "I'll Be Your Johnny on the Spot", had earlier been performed live with country instrumentation.
 It is lyrically about a tattoo artist friend of the band named Joe Rose.
 "Waving My Dick in the Wind" is a country/cowpunk song, and the most country-influenced track on The Mollusk, with the band having originally considered recording it with the Nashville musicians for 12 Golden Country Greats.
 It has been described as a "leftover country tune".
 "Cold Blows the Wind" was inspired from an old book of 17th century folk songs that Gene Ween had.
 "She Wanted to Leave" has been called an homage/parody of the British progressive rock band The Moody Blues.

 "It's Gonna Be (Alright)" is a soft rock ballad with subtle electronic elements, and has lyrics inspired by a breakup Gene Ween was going through.
 When it was written, he was feeling depressed and didn't have his head in the right mindset to make music, so Dean Ween cheered him up by taking him for a night of gambling at Atlantic City.
 The band ended up winning money while gambling and spent it at a steakhouse.
 The song has rarely been performed live by the band, only being played a few times on the subsequent tour for The Mollusk.